T of C

 - Zhi mode:2 Standard tuning, 1 2 4 5 6 1 2

-閨怨操
+閨怨操 1

-Gui Yuan Cao 1
+Gui Yuan Cao

-The other setting, to a completely different melody, uses the name commonly associated with Li Qingzhao's poem, On Phoenix Terrace Recalling the Playing of a Flute (Fenghuang Taishang Yi Chui Xiao4).
-This latter version is #15 in the Japanese handbook Hewen Zhu(yin) Qinpu (Wabun Chuyin Kinpu [?]).5 There a comment at the end of the song says "revisions were made by the hand of Toko Etsu".6 This may suggest that Jiang Xingchou (in Japan known as Shin-Etsu and Toko-Etsu) brought the latter melody with him from China in 1677, revising it after he was in Japan.
-However, that melody itself is not known to have been preserved in China.7
+The other setting, using the name commonly associated with Li Qingzhao's poem but with a completely different melody, was included as #15 in the Japanese handbook Hewen Zhu(yin) Qinpu (Wabun Chuyin Kinpu [?]).7 There a comment at the end of the song says "revisions were made by the hand of Toko Etsu".8 This may suggest that Jiang Xingchou (in Japan known as Shin-Etsu and Toko-Etsu) brought the latter melody with him from China in 1677, revising it after he was in Japan.
+However, that melody itself is not known to have been preserved in China.9

 There are several published translations of the poem into English.
 And the original Chinese text is online in several places.
 For example, see an online facsimile edition.

-Original preface18
+Original preface21

 Li Yi'an (i.e., Li Qingzhao) used elegance in a lady's chamber, adding unforgettable ci lyrics; this was On Phoenix Terrace Recalling the Playing of a Flute.
 Because of regret that this short Song dynasty ci the melody has not been transmitted to the present, this is now composed for the silk-string qin, adding a bit (the coda?), adding for delight (?).
 Listeners can value this.